Azure/azure-sdk-for-java/sdk/textanalytics/azure-ai-textanalytics/README.md

 language of the document.

 **Note**: It is recommended to use the batch methods when working on production environments as they allow you to send one request with multiple documents.
-This is more performance than sending a request per each document.
+This is more performant than sending a request per each document.

 The following are types of text analysis that the service offers: